taokz/BiomedGPT/README.md

 # BiomedGPT
 [BiomedGPT](https://arxiv.org/abs/2305.17100) is developed based on [OFA](https://github.com/OFA-Sys/OFA) but pre-trained and fine-tuned with multi-modal & multi-task biomedical datasets.
 Details are shown in [datasets.md](datasets.md).
 Feel free to contact us or post issues.

 Please kindly note that this repository is still a work in progress.
-I am currently occupied with several important tasks 🥵 💻, but I will do my best to complete the main body by June 14 after finishing my current commitments.
-Thank you for your understanding and patience.
-The following is my plan based on my recent schedule:

 - [x] **June 9**: release pre-trained checkpoints; release the data preprocessing and fine-tuning codes for VQA and Captioning.
 - [x] **June 12**: release the data preprocessing and fine-tuning codes for NLI and text summarization.
 - [x] **June 15**: release the data preprocessing and fine-tuning codes for image classification.
-- [ ] **June 16 or 17**: release data preprocessing scripts and codes for pretraining.
+- [x] **June 26**: release data preprocessing scripts and codes for pretraining.
 <br></br>

 # Checkpoints
 We provid pretrained checkpoints of BiomedGPT (<a href="https://www.dropbox.com/sh/vqu1q75m4yz96km/AABuKFaxD57_QC6na1xgXbuEa?dl=0">Dropbox</a>), which can be put in the `scripts/` folder for further development.
-For finetuned checkpoints, please refer to [checkpoints.md (coming soon)](checkpoints.md).
+For finetuned checkpoints, please refer to [checkpoints.md](checkpoints.md).
 <br></br>

 # Installation